-The new Capital One Venture X really is the credit card we all deserve.
+The Capital One Venture X just turned one, but already, it’s really is the credit card we all deserve.
 The annual fee is $395, but each year you get $400 in card value right away — and each year thereafter too.

-If you do it right, you get so much more.There’s no clipping through coupons every weekend to justify the card.
+If you do it right, you get so much more.There’s no proverbially clipping through silly coupons via the offers portion of your online account every weekend, just to justify the card.

-For this limited time launch, that figure is much-much higher, too!
+For a limited time, the welcome bonus and benefits are extra incredible!
 The TL;DR version is that this new Capital One card is…

 - Big Earning: Up To 10X Points Per Dollar.

-- Easy Rewards: Simple Credits And Perks, Including Lounge Access.
+- Easy Rewards: Simple Credits And Perks, Including Exciting Lounge Access.

-- Revolutionary: New Travel Protections You Might Use!
+- Revolutionary: New Travel Protections And Help You Might Actually Use!

 - Perks For Family: Benefits For Users Without Fees.